 Age: Most often diagnosed in men over the age of 65.

-Family history: There is an increased risk when immediate family members have the disease.
-Familial prostate cancer develops from a combination of lifestyle factors, shared genes and environmental factors.
+Family History: There is an increased risk when immediate family members have the disease.
+Familial prostate cancer develops from a combination of lifestyle factors, shared genes and shared environmental factors.
 Hereditary prostate cancer is caused when genetic changes or mutations are passed down through generations of the same family.
 There is a higher risk of developing prostate cancer if a family member has a BRCA1 or BRCA2 gene mutation (man or woman), or has Lynch Syndrome.